These Celebrities Have Sleep Apnea – Did You Know?

 John Candy

-Actor and comedian John Candy died in 1994, and those close to him observed that he had all the classic signs and symptoms of OSA.
+Actor and comedian John Candy died of a heart attack in 1994, and those close to him observed that he had all the classic signs and symptoms of OSA9.

 Jerry Garcia

-Grateful Dead singer (and mascot for a Ben & Jerry’s ice cream flavor), Jerry Garcia, died in 1995 of a heart attack.
-Doctors theorize that his death was directly attributable to the complications of having this disorder.
+Grateful Dead singer Jerry Garcia10 died in 1995 of a heart attack.
+Doctors theorize that his death was partly attributable to the complications of having sleep apnea.

 Jerry Garcia